 The UK Clinical Aptitude Test (UKCAT) Consortium was formed by various medical and dental schools of higher-education institutions in the United Kingdom.
-The purpose of the UKCAT examination is to help select and/or identify more accurately those individuals with the innate ability to develop professional skills and competencies required to be a good clinician.
-The test results are to be used by institutions of higher education as part of the process of determining which applicants are to be accepted into the programmes for which they have applied.
-The test results are also used by the Consortium to improve educational services.
-The goals of the Consortium are to use the UKCAT to widen access for students who desire to study Medicine and Dentistry at university level and to admit those candidates who will become the very best doctors and dentists of the future.
+The purpose of the UKCAT examination is to help select and/or identify more accurately those individuals with the innate ability to develop the professional skills and competencies required to be a good clinician.
+Institutions of higher education will use the test results to determine which applicants are to be accepted into the courses for which they have applied.
+The Consortium will also use the test results for research to improve educational services.
+The goals of the Consortium are to use the UKCAT to widen access for students who wish to study Medicine and Dentistry at university level and to admit those candidates who will become the very best doctors and dentists of the future.

 The UKCAT examination was first administered in July 2006 through the Pearson VUE Test Delivery System in testing centres in the United Kingdom and other countries.
-The situational judgement test (SJT) subtest was first piloted in the 2012 UKCAT test and candidates have received an SJT band since 2013.
-The 2015 testing period began on 1 July and ended on 7 October.
-During this period, a total of 23,565 exams were administered.
-Three forms each of the Verbal Reasoning (VR), Quantitative Reasoning (QR), Abstract Reasoning (AR), and SJT subtests were used; along with two forms of the Decision Analysis (DA) subtest.
-The forms were developed from the operational items used in the 2006 through 2014 (2012 to 2014 for the SJT) administrations and also from items that had been pretested during these years.
-All items (operational and pretest) used from 2006 through 2014 were analysed, and those with acceptable item statistics were saved as the active item bank.
-Items in the active item bank were used to create six versions (or forms) of the 2015 UKCAT (3 VR/QR/AR/SJT \ 2 DA).
-Each candidate was randomly assigned one of the six operational (scored) versions of the UKCAT and a set of pretest (unscored) items.
+The 2016 testing period began on 1 July and ended on 4 October.
+During this period, a total of 23,359 exams were administered.
+Three forms (or versions) of the Verbal Reasoning (VR), Quantitative Reasoning (QR), Abstract Reasoning (AR), and Situational Judgement Test (SJT) subtests were used, along with six forms of a pilot (i.e. unscored) Decision Making (DM) subtest, to generate six different UKCAT forms.
+Each candidate was randomly assigned one of the six operational (scored) versions of the cognitive tests and a set of pretest (unscored) items.
+In 2016, UKCAT piloted a new Decision Making subtest to replace the previous Decision Analysis section.
+As this subtest was a pilot only, candidates were not awarded a score.
+The data collected from this subtest will be used to inform scoring for the 2017 test.

+The forms were developed from the operational items used in the 2006 through 2015 (2012 to 2015 for the SJT) administrations and from items that had been pretested during these years.
+All items (operational and pretest) used from 2006 through 2015 were analysed, and those with acceptable item statistics were saved as the active item bank.

-Until 2010, the UKCAT analyses-which include item calibration, scaling, and equating were performed based on a constrained 3-parameter Item Response Theory (3PL-IRT) model.
+Until 2010, the UKCAT analyses for the cognitive subtests-which included item calibration, scaling, and equating-were performed based on a constrained 3-parameter Item Response Theory (3PL-IRT) model.
 The 3PL-IRT model was chosen in 2006 because of its statistical fitness.
 The initial scale was established during the 2006 testing window.
 Subsequent scales were linked to that reference-group scale.
-Since 2006, items for the cognitive subtests (VR, AR, QR, DA) were calibrated and linked to the reference scale at the end of each test window.
-Newly calibrated item parameters were used at the test-construction stage to create raw-to-scalescore conversions that would permit immediate scoring for examinees at the end of the testing period.
-Candidates received four scale scores, one for each of the four cognitive subtests, in addition to an SJT band.
-Each cognitive subtest scale score ranges from 300 to 900 with a mean set to 600 in the reference year (2006).
-For each student, universities received an SJT band, four cognitive subtest scale scores and a total cognitive score, which was computed as a simple sum of the four subtest scale scores.
+Since 2006, items for the cognitive subtests (VR, AR, QR) have been calibrated and linked to the reference scale at the end of each test window.
+Newly calibrated item parameters were used at the test-construction stage to create raw-to-scale-score conversions that would permit immediate scoring for examinees at the end of the testing period.
+Candidates received three scaled scores, one for each of the three scored cognitive subtests (excluding the pilot DM section), in addition to an SJT band.
+Each cognitive subtest scaled score ranges from 300 to 900 with a mean set to 600 in the reference year (2006).
+For each student, universities received an SJT band, three cognitive subtest scaled scores and a total cognitive scaled score, which was computed as a simple sum of the three subtest scaled scores.